gilmore-lab/moco-3-pattern-psychophysics/moco-3-pattern-psychophysics-checklist.md

 will show.
 Here participant presses spacebar to begin the trial.

-5. The dots are displayed and participants respond with key presses (Z for left image, ? for right image) \*the Matlab command window keeps track of key presses.
-Participants have 10 sec to respond
+5. The dots are displayed and participants respond with key presses (Z for left image, ?/ for right image)
+*The Matlab command window keeps track of key presses.
+Participants have 10 sec to respond.

 6. Repeat steps 3-5 for every trial.